ThePjotyr/Speedsters-Data-Pack/README.md

 Open those files with your favourite text editor (you can just use Windows Notepad) and edit the values.
 After each command there is a comment describing usage of the constant value above it.
 After reloading the Data Pack, all changes should be applied.

+### **Warning!**

+For all changes inside config files to be applied, you must first reset all those values via command below.

+> /function main:reset_config

 &nbsp;